What is Cave Mining?

 Panel Caving

-Panel caving is a variation of block caving, where the ore body is divided into panels that are mined sequentially.
+Panel caving is a variation of block caving, where massive ore bodies are divided into large panels that are mined using a continuous process where undercutting, development, drawbell establishment and cave production are carried out simultaneously.

 Key features:

-- Allows for more controlled extraction and can be used when the entire ore body is too large to be undermined at once
+• Allows for more controlled extraction and can be used when the entire ore body is too large to be undercut in one block.

 Advantages:

-- More flexible than block caving, allowing for phased development
+• More flexible than block caving for large orebodies, allowing for phased development

 Challenges:

-- Can be more complex to manage than full block caving
+• Can be more complex to manage than block caving due to the various simultaneous activities

 Sublevel Caving